 Qashier promises a seamless setup within 10 minutes, without any need for technical expertise.
 It boasts a user-friendly interface that is simple for anyone to learn and use.
 You’ll find 7-days-a-week responsive technical support from the local team if you require assistance.

-Qashier is also affordable, with prices starting from as low as SGD1/day (in Singapore with a PSG grant), and this includes hardware, software, setup, training and local support.
+Qashier is also affordable, with prices starting from as low as RM4.40/day, and this includes hardware, software, setup, training and 7-days-a-week local support.

 Speak to us to see if Qashier’s Smart POS can meet your business needs.
 Schedule a meeting with us here, contact us at +60 3-9212 1855 (Sales) or email at [email protected].